 Inside: Kids will love this dinosaur STEM activity where they “hatch” baking soda eggs and vinegar to uncover a plastic dinosaur toy.
+Check out all our awesome dinosaur activities for kids here.

 For most kids, there are few things more exciting than hatching eggs and dinosaurs.